warmchang/osiris/README.md

 # Osiris - A general purpose, Scale to Zero component for Kubernetes

-**This is a fork of the original [deislabs' Osiris](https://github.com/deislabs/osiris)**.
+**This is a maintained fork of the original [deislabs' Osiris](https://github.com/deislabs/osiris) (which has been archived and is not maintained anymore)**.

-It was forked before the [HTTPS and HTTP/2 support PR](https://github.com/deislabs/osiris/pull/27), because we observed [failed requests with the proxy](https://github.com/deislabs/osiris/issues/45) following this change.
+Note that it was forked before the [HTTPS and HTTP/2 support PR](https://github.com/deislabs/osiris/pull/27), because we observed [failed requests with the proxy](https://github.com/deislabs/osiris/issues/45) following this change.

-We also have [a set of new features](https://github.com/deislabs/osiris/pulls) we'd like to add, and we can iterate faster on our own fork.

-The long-term plan is NOT to maintain this fork, but to merge back into the original project - depending on the original project maintainers.

 ## Introduction